-To sum up proposals and doctrines from the main literature review sources of this study: the classic enterprise theory, proposed by Blumberg and others, based on more functional control, and Dearborn's true enterprise is relied on economic control, and these approaches have not been accepted broadly.
-But it has not accepted into a positive law; just as it is difficult to define control in a veil lifting approach, it is difficult to define a real economic integration.
+To sum up academic proposals and doctrines from the main literature review sources of this study: the classic enterprise theory, proposed by Blumberg and others, based on more functional control, and some commentators' true enterprise is relied on economic control, and these approaches have not been accepted broadly at present.
+Enterprise liability principle has not accepted into a positive law because just as it is difficult to define direct control in a veil lifting approach, moreover, it is difficult to define a real economic integration.
 Yet, Skinner's approach is in line with international and national law concept.
-The scope is limited by the test based on a country's development.
-The issue of group liability is viewed in terms of international human rights and environmental law but not as a problematic issue of corporate law.
-The approach of duty of vigilance / due diligence adopted in international law is currently applied only to human rights violations and environmental damage, and its main feature is that it does not take into account the specifics of corporate structures, which have so far been unresolved.
-This is more straight-forward solution.
+However, the scope is limited by the test based on a country's development level.
+The issue of group liability is thereby viewed in terms of international human rights and environmental law but not as a problematic issue of corporate law.
+The approach of duty of vigilance / due diligence adopted in international law is currently applied only to human rights violations and environmental damage; and the most conspicuous and innovative solution is that it does not take into account the specifics, test and means of corporate structures, which have so far been unresolved.
+This would become more straight-forward solution.

-The approach we propose is that maintaining control based character of the enterprise principle but take parent corporation to extended liability, regardless of the group's type, structure, size.
-Same as the principle of duty of vigilance / due diligence, this means that the type and structure of the group are not taken into account.
-In terms of coverage, it would cover areas such as human rights, environmental protection, mass tort, and bankruptcy, in other words, it can be a partial enterprise liability approach.
-Although it governs other areas of law, the basic principles should be adopted into corporate law.
-In this way, it can be considered to be one of the principles of corporate law, limiting the dogma of limited liability principle of corporate law.
+The approach we propose is that maintaining control based character of the enterprise principle when taking parent corporation to extended liability, regardless of the group's type, structure, size.
+That is the same as the principle of duty of vigilance / due diligence, this means that the type and structure of the group are not taken into account and not a fundamental criterion.
+In terms of coverage, it would cover areas such as human rights, environmental protection, mass tort, insolvency, and corporate law, in other words, it can be a partial enterprise liability approach.
+Although it governs different areas of law, the basic principles should be adopted into corporate law, limiting the dogma of limited liability principle of corporate law.

-Proponents of entreprise liability theory have proposed a variety of standardised tests, which may lead to the same criticism as the veil lifting doctrine faces that:
+The enterprise liability approach is criticised as the main disadvantage of is the uncertainty and rigidity of the solutions developed for group liability cases.
+Therefore, the response needs to be relatively flexible.
+Some have proposed a variety of standardised tests for entreprise liability rule, which may lead to the same criticism as the veil lifting doctrine challenges which:

 - it is difficult that court distinguish whether the parent corporation has violated a standard of care.
 Although it remains an option, a test is typically very difficult to satisfy, and impossible to satisfy without showing that the parent controlled the subsidiary. - It is too vague and inconsistent, relying on high standards of control, the application is too narrow.
-Similar to lifting the corporate veil, requiring very tight, centralised, close control can actually serve as a disincentive for parents to maintain due diligence over subsidiaries' actions-they will want to distance themselves as much as possible-and any approach should create an incentive for parent corporations to assess risks and do all in their power to prevent abuses.
+Requiring very strict, centralised control, such as lifting the corporate veil, can avert parents from scrutinising the activities of subsidiaries, and they want to stay as far away as possible.
+Like due diligence and duty of vigilance approach, a rule should create incentives for the parent corporation to assess the risks and should aim to increase their accountability through doing everything that can to prevent harms.